jjyr/jjyr.github.com/_posts/2020-10-21-Rust-no-std.markdown

 fn a () { // no-std implementation }
 ```

-Because we define std as default features, so our tests are still compiling in the std environment.
+Because we define *std* as default features, so our tests are still compiling in the *std* Rust.

-We can control dependencies to enable std if they support std feature:
+We can also control dependencies to enable *std* feature:

 ``` toml
 # Cargo.toml